iffy/ppd/README.md

     ppd cat -f name:bob

+Read a file from stdin:

+    echo 'some fake file' | ppd attach filename:john.txt

 # Dumping #

 `ppd` lets you dump the data out to your filesystem according to rules.
 Here's a sample rule file (named `layout.yml`):